 - Click the links below to enter the CSDCAS webpages:

 Applicants must have a Bachelors degree in Communication Disorders from an accredited university.
+Transcripts must show successful completion of courses in psychology or social sciences, natural or physical sciences, biological sciences, and statistics.
+For specific course content areas please refer to ASHA Certification standards for Speech-Language Pathology by following this link.
 Those with an undergraduate degree in another field are eligible if they have completed the necessary prerequisite coursework including:

 - Clinical Phonetics